shirleyobih1/path-cc.github.io/_events/2021-05-23-OSG-Virtual-School.md

 layout: events
 published: true

-excerpt: The OSG Virtual School 2021 will prepare you to use high throughput computing (HTC)&nbsp;&mdash;
+excerpt: The OSG Virtual School 2021 prepares student attendees to use high throughput computing (HTC)&nbsp;&mdash;
 whether on a local system or using [OSG](https://www.youtube.com/watch?v=t2PzIy-vvaE&list=PLBWb4iScSWcPy7LQ4BuXmm8Z2xO4ZW1J_)&nbsp;&mdash;
 to run large-scale research simulation, analysis, and other applications for cutting-edge science.
-Applications for the OSG Virtual School 2021 are now closed.
-We are currently reviewing applications and will be sending out acceptance letters to applicants mid-June.
+Unfortunately, applications for the OSG Virtual School 2021 are now closed.

 Please note:

 - We plan to make one instance of each lecture this year available to anyone who registered.
 Please watch the [OSG Virtual School 2021 website] (opensciencegrid.org/virtual-school-2021) for more details to be added in August.
 Also, all the written materials will be available publicly online for everyone, regardless of whether you applied to attend this year.
+We will be posting these materials immediately following the conclustion of the school this year.

 - We plan to continue running the OSG User School every year!
 In a typical (non-pandemic) year, we accept applications during the month of March.
 So please keep an eye out for future offerings.